How to spot the hidden signs of child abuse

 Know the signs

-Child neglect is the most common form of child abuse, and occurs when a child isn’t getting the physical, emotional and medical attention he or she needs to thrive.
-Often times, these children have untreated medical or dental problems, and may seem malnourished.
-A neglected child may also have:
+This is the most common form of child abuse.
+It occurs when a child isn’t getting the physical, emotional, and medical attention they need to thrive.
+Signs of a neglected child may include:

-• A tendency to steal food or change
+• A tendency to steal or hoard food

 • Low attendance in school